 This post was brought to you by the makers of French’s Dijon Mustard.
 I received compensation to write this post through the French’s Easter Program.
 All opinions expressed are my own.

-When Olivia and I go out for a walk, we meet lots of other people actually enjoying to be walking or running outside.
+When Olivia and I go out for a walk, we meet lots of other people actually enjoying the outdoors, whether they are walking or running or simply being away from their home.
 The grass is returning to its green color and even leaves and flowers might dare to show themselves soon.
 It is like a big awakening.
+A big spring awakening.

 Easter eggs might almost be a universal tradition.
 In North America we have hot cross buns (though of British origin).
 Paska is an Easter bread baked in tins in many Eastern European countries.
-Many will have a roast for Easter dinner (be it lamb, poultry – German’s eat an Easter goose – beef or pork).
+Many will have a roast for Easter dinner (be it lamb, poultry – German’s eat an Easter goose).

 The mini quiche crusts are crispy layers of phyllo dough.
 It is important to tuck in or trim off any excess phyllo hanging over the muffin pan cavities.
 I didn’t do this in my first attempt and ended up with a lot of dark (aka burnt) edges.